AntonioMartinezFernandez/k8s-resources/install-lb-and-ingress-controller.md

-kubectl get services -n ingress-nginx kubectl -n ingress-nginx get ingressclasses kubectl -n ingress-nginx annotate ingressclasses nginx ingressclass.kubernetes.io/is-default-class="true" # Only if there is an only instance of the ingress nginx controller kubectl edit service ingress-nginx-controller -n ingress-nginx # Or go to Lens, Menu Network > Services > ingress-nginx-controller > edit ...
+kubectl get services -n ingress-nginx kubectl -n ingress-nginx get ingressclasses kubectl -n ingress-nginx annotate ingressclasses nginx ingressclass.kubernetes.io/is-default-class="true" # Only if there is an only instance of the ingress nginx controller kubectl edit service ingress-nginx-controller -n ingress-nginx # Or go to OpenLens, Menu Network > Services > ingress-nginx-controller > edit ...
 # Change all "NodePort" to "LoadBalancer"
 kubectl get services -n ingress-nginx # Check that the TYPE is LoadBalancer curl <EXTERNAL-IP>